Engage with us

 Ernie has spent several years serving the Mid-Atlantic Off Road Enthusiasts (MORE), an IMBA chapter serving the Washington D.C. metro area.
 He has volunteered as a ride leader, trail liaison, advocacy director and, since 2014, the group’s president.
 He was invited to join the IMBA board in 2017 to offer the valuable perspective of an IMBA chapter leader.

-Jessica is Manager of Commercial Business Development at Flatirons Field Services.
+Jessica is Director of Recovered Generation at Ormat Technologies, Inc. where she is working to reduce the carbon footprint of the oil and gas sector by deploying clean energy.
+Her years of experience in the midstream gas business exposed countless opportunities to capture wasted heat, so her work now is a labor of love.
 Prior to joining the energy business, she worked in various positions in energy and environmental policy, including the White House Council on Environmental Quality, The Wyss Foundation, and the United Nations Foundation.
-A Colorado native, Jessica's true love is rolling down any of the state's alpine trails or skiing the backcountry during off-season.
+Jessica serves as Board Chair for the International Mountain Biking Association and previously served in the same role for the Colorado Youth Corps Association.
+A Colorado native, Jessica's true love is rolling down any of the state's alpine trails or skiing the backcountry during off-season when she is not chasing after her toddler twins.

 If you know what you want, go straight there.